-Study / Document Country Type of research Profession Key findings Watson and Odle (2013) States of America White paper General The American Society of Radiologic Technologists recognises that radiologic Title: 'Patient Safety and Quality in Medical Imaging: The Radiologic Technologist's Role' technologists/medical imaging professionals have a critical role in enhancing patient safety for medical imaging procedures.
-This paper identifies the current challenges associated with the medical imaging profession and discusses the desired state/best practice regarding these key areas: 3 Workplace and Staffing Best practice: Medical imaging departments develop staffing policies and procedures that facilitate safe patient care.
+Study / Document Country Type of research Profession Key findings Watson and Odle (2013) United White paper General The American Society of Radiologic Technologists recognises that radiologic Litle Datient Satety and States of America technologists/medical imaging professionals have a critical role in enhancing patient safety for medical imaging procedures.
+This paper identifies the current challenges associated with the medical imaging profession and discusses the desired state/best practice regarding these key areas: 5 Workplace and Staffing Best practice: Medical imaging departments develop staffing policies and procedures that facilitate safe patient care.
 Efforts focus on better facilitating radiologist/radiologic technologist collaboration on care, feedback and quality improvement.
 Technology Gaps Best practice: Medical imaging departments provide effective and efficient applications training for new and upgraded medical imaging equipment.
-Recognise that multivendor environments introduce new layers of complexity and require cooperation among vendors and management.
-Workplace Culture Best practice: Radiologic technologists are educationally prepared, clinically competent and certified in their respective modalities Best practice Vendors and managers collaboratively develop a detailed training agreement that outlines both parties' expectations before finalizing a medical imaging equipment purchase.
+Workplace Culture Best practice: Medical imaging departments have quality management processes in place; vendors provide documentation and analysis tools that management uses effectively.
+Radiologic technologists are educationally prepared, clinically competent and certified in their respective modalities Best practice Vendors and managers collaboratively develop a detailed training agreement that outlines both parties' expectations before finalizing a medical imaging equipment purchase.

-Study / Document Country Type of research Profession Key findings Woznitza et al 2021 Title: 'Clinical reporting of radiographs by United Kingdom Narrative Review General Recent research estimates that radiographer reporting occurs in 97% of imaging departments.
+Study / Document Country Type of research Profession Key findings Woznitza et al 2021 Title: 'Clinical reporting of radiographs by United Kingdom General Recent research estimates that radiographer reporting occurs in 97% of imaging departments.
 However, there is significant variation in the number of examinations reported by radiographers. radiographers: policy Reducing variation improves quality assurance. and practice guidance for regional imaging The purpose and scope of this policy guidance is to: networks' Outline consistent clinical governance standards for clinical reporting of radiographs by reporting radiographers for regional imaging networks Provide a shared framework for implementation within regional healthcare networks (Sustainability and Transformation Partnerships and Integrated Care Systems) Inform relevant imaging managers, clinical directors, clinical governance leads and others with oversight of best practice in radiographer reporting Remove unwarranted variation in radiographer reporting practice; improve consistency, provide opportunities to improve quality and patient experience through shared audit and governance processes 22 standards were identified to help reduce unwarranted variation.
-Zaidi (2010) India a Commentary General India Commentary General Rapid changes in the Indian healthcare system have increased the demand for Title: 'Accreditation standards for medical imaging services' quality healthcare services.
+Zaidi (2010) India Commentary General Rapid changes in the Indian healthcare system have increased the demand for Title: 'Accreditation standards for medical imaging services' quality healthcare services.
 The National Accreditation Board for Hospital and Healthcare Providers was set up under the Quality Council of India to establish and operate accreditation programs for healthcare organisations.
 A basic accreditation program has been introduced in India to assess the quality and safety of imaging services and monitor quality standards.